2016 Conference Statement from IPAN National Co-ordinating committee

 into the US military war machine.
 Rather than contributing to peace, such escalating expenditure increases regional instability and the possibility of future war.

-We also condemn the projected expenditure of $A6 billion on drones by early 2020s, one third of this on killer drones that are not in any way defensive, but would draw Australia into unlawful civilian mass killings by the US.
+We also condemn the projected expenditure of $A6 billion on drones by early 2020s, one third of this on killer drones that are not in any way defensive, but would draw Australia into unlawful civilian mass killings by the US. - We believe the presence of US bases and US marines in Australia threatens our country’s security, and risks Australia being embroiled in more US wars.

 The removal of US bases and US marines from Australia, and implementing an independent foreign policy that respects the sovereignty of countries, is one of the ways that can guarantee our security and independence.